Jeshreen/AdvanceClientSide_CW1/README.md

 # AdvanceClientSide_CW1

-This project is done using the JQuery UI plugins. a basic site with a home page, about me page, registration form and a blog page.
+A project that has been develped only using JQuery UI widgets and other hover effect.